Turing Robot: Turing Robot Open Platform

 Since the official launch in November 2014, the Turing Robot has provided technical support to more than 230,000 developers and partners with over 130 billion total queries so far.
 The Turing Robot is used in many hardware and software fields, including domestic service robots, commercial service robots, companion robots for children, intelligent customer service systems, intelligent vehicle systems, and smart home control systems.

 By simulating the cognitive and communicative behaviors of humans, the Turing Robot provides users with a conversation feature that provides intelligence-based interaction in hardware and software products, as well as the NLP Knowledge Base for customized life and business needs.
 Meanwhile, the Turing Robot offers a package of 500 types of life service skills to accommodate product needs.

 The Turing Robot comprehensively integrates over 500 kinds of life information and service skills into software and hardware products.
-Inquiries can be made about recipes, weather, delivery services, among other things.
+Enquiries can be made about recipes, weather, delivery services, among other things.